Full COVID-19 lockdown adds to financial strain in Turkey | Taiwan News | 2021/04/27

 Meanwhile, many Istanbul residents were trying to leave the city Tuesday, with bus stations and airports packed.
 People also flocked to stores ahead of the lockdown, even though grocery stores will remain open.

-Shops selling alcohol are not exempt and will have to close down, the interior ministry said.
+Shops selling alcohol are not exempt, according to the interior ministry, and will have to close down.
 Users on Twitter responded with fury under the top trending hashtag “don't touch my alcohol,” saying the ban on alcohol sales was an interference in privacy and an imposition of Islamic values in the month of Ramadan by the conservative government.

 In March, the Turkish government split the country into four risk tiers and lifted weekend curfews and allowed indoor dining in many provinces.
 Coronavirus infections rose again before long, putting most Turkish cities into “very high-risk” categories.